sadekbaroudi/vik/pcb/vik-universal/handwire/README.md

-# VIK universal (jumper input output matrix)
+# VIK universal (handwire)

 ## Overview

 This is a simple pcb that allows you to connect any series of up to 12 pin headers to a VIK connector, in any order.

-You solder 1 (and ONLY 1) jumper per row, and it connects it to the corresponding VIK signal.
+You wire 1 through hole from the bottom to one from the top, which connects a 3rd party module or board to any VIK signal you want.

 ## Fabrication and BOM